-28. Payment of Calls in Advance
+27. Payment of Calls in Advance

-The directors can accept payment in advance of some or all of the money from a shareholder before he is called on to pay that money.
+The directors can accept payment in advance of some or all of the money from a shareholder before the shareholder is called on to pay that money.
 The directors can agree to pay interest on money paid in advance until it would otherwise be due to the company.
-The rate of interest will be decided by the directors, but must not exceed 15 per cent. per annum unless the company passes an ordinary resolution to allow a higher rate.
+The rate of interest will be decided by the directors, but must not exceed the Bank of England base rate by more than five per cent. unless the company passes an ordinary resolution to allow a higher rate.

-29. Notice if Call or Instalment Not Paid
+28. Notice if Call or Instalment Not Paid

-If a shareholder fails to pay a call or an instalment of a call when due, the directors can send the shareholder a notice requiring payment of the unpaid amount, together with any interest accrued and any expenses incurred by the company as a result of the failure to pay.
+If a shareholder fails to pay the whole or any part of a call or an instalment of a call when due, the directors can send the shareholder a notice requiring payment of the unpaid amount, together with any interest accrued and any expenses incurred by the company as a result of the failure to pay.

-30. Form of Notice
+29. Form of Notice